 And the conclusion of his learning in a completely new area?
 His team, working across countries, designed an air pollution forecasting model, incorporating major causes of air pollution like emissions from cars, domestic fuel burning, industrial emissions, and toxic dust from mine dumps in Johannesburg.

-Watch his TED Talk “You don't have to be an expert to solve big problems”
+Watch his TED Talk “You don't have to be an expert to solve big problems” (roughly 8.5 minutes long) below:

 The specific air quality modelling and management project he describes is driven by IBM’s Green Horizons division in collaboration with the South African Council for Scientific and Industrial Research (CSIR).
 Green Horizons’ work began in China, and expanded to India and South Africa, and uses algorithms that enable machine learning and predictive analytics.
 It uses historical and real-time data from environmental monitoring stations to measure air pollution and quality, and assess which pollution prevention methods are effective.
 It also feeds satellite and weather data into forecasts.